thetabloom/static-comp-2/README.md

 ## Responsive Site for Turing Mod.
 1

 #### Second Static Comp.
-This one is to respect the integrity of the original design.
+Although we were allowed creative freedom in color, type, and theme: it still is required to respect the integrity of the original design.
 Once we get out into the workforce - building out comps that reflect the designer’s choice in layout, spacing, font, imagery, and color to the smallest detail is a requirement.

 ### Link:
 https://thetabloom.github.io/static-comp-2/